AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 * Configure a datastream to enable Adobe Analytics
 * Know which standard XDM fields auto-map to Analytics variables
-* Set custom Analytics variables using the Adobe Analytics ExperienceEvent Template field group or processing rules
+* Set Analytics variables in the data object
 * Send data to another report suite by overriding the datastream
 * Validate Adobe Analytics variables using Debugger and Assurance